 In this guide we explain why personalization matters.
 However template personalization does not stop with the template content.
 Because of the growing number of mails in everyone's inbox, the first impression of your mail is highly relevant and decides over your mail getting read at all.
-Luckely you can optimize your first impression through personalization of the email metadata, namely the Subject line and the Preheader text:
+Luckily you can optimize your first impression through personalization of the email metadata, namely the Subject line and the Preheader text:

 But why bother, you might ask.
 Simply put, personalized template metadata can help your emails perform better: Emails with personalized subject lines (or preheader texts) result in a 17% higher opening rate compared to subject lines without the recipients name in it (Source).
 Learn how to use and test metadata personalization in Semplates in this guide.